 We all know about some famous centralized exchanges such as these:

 No doubt that since the beginning centralized exchanges made cryptocurrencies like Bitcoin, Ethereum etc accessible to the masses around the world.
-I also acknowledge the fact that they did a very good job in providing the much needed push and liquidity to crypto markets.
+I also acknowledge the fact that they did a very good job of providing the much-needed push and liquidity to crypto markets.

 But they also had their fair share of criticisms and failures.
 Some of which were: